omaracrystal/team_activities/Substring_Join_Notes.md

 ####Definition and Usage

-The join() method joins the elements of an array into a string, and returns the string.
+The substring() method extracts the characters from a string, between two specified indices, and returns the new sub string.

-The elements will be separated by a specified separator.
-The default separator is comma (,).
+This method extracts the characters in a string between "start" and "end", not including "end" itself.

+If "start" is greater than "end", this method will swap the two arguments, meaning str.substring(1,4) == str.substring(4,1).

+If either "start" or "stop" is less than 0, it is treated as if it were 0.

+Note: The substring() method does not change the original string.

 ####Example

 Extract characters from a string: